-The survey reports that 90 percent believe that knowing a food’s country of origin would let them make safer food choices.
-Eighty-eight percent said they would like all retail food to carry country-of-origin labels.
+The survey further reports that 90 percent believe that knowing a foods' country of origin will let them make safer food choices.
+Eighty-eight percent said they would like all retail food to carry country of origin labels.

-But just because they want the labels doesn’t mean they would use them.
-Only 11 percent of respondents said they always check a product’s origin, while 37 percent said they check most of the time and 34 percent said they check occasionally.
+But just because they want the labels doesn't mean they'd use them.
+Only 11 percent of respondents said they always check a product's origin, while 37 percent said they check most of the time and 34 percent said they check occasionally.

-The Zogby study involved 4,508 adults nationwide and was conducted July 17 to 19.
+The Zogby study involved 4,508 adults nationwide, and was conducted July 17 to 19.
 For more information see the Zogby poll news release.

 Source: Zogby International, Meatingplace.com